Druue/OOP_Project/docs/agendas/Agenda-week6.md

 ---

-Date:
+Date:          	16/03/2020
-Main focus:
+Main focus:     Communication
-Chair:
+Chair:          Nikko
-Note taker:
+Note taker:     Justin

 In italics you will find some additional explanations of the agenda points.
 You will find mostly the same points in the next agendas.